pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1775 Continue with AWS

+Today I continue studying my AWS certification, I am studying a lot of stuff about EC2 AWS service it's amazing how AWS have a lot of different types of instances and usage plans to adapt to any specific workload.

 ### Day 1774 Array & Hashing Algorithms

 Today I continue to solve the array & hashing problems from the NeetCode roadmap [here](https://neetcode.io/roadmap).
 This roadmap is very good for me because